-Probably the most well-known park in Littleton is the one between Main and Alamo Streets just west of the railroad "ditch".
+Probably the most well-known park (in early days it was a dumping ground) in Littleton is the one between Main and Alamo Streets just west of the railroad "ditch".
 Originally this was called Rio Grande Park, because the land had been donated by that railroad.
 For many years before the opening of the Littleton History Museum, it was the repository of large pieces of Littleton history, such as the 1865 log schoolhouse and the Santa Fe railroad depot.
 These items were moved out and the park was rededicated as Bega Park, in honor of Littleton's Sister City in Australia.

 In 1959, citizens in Littleton and southern areas of the metro area voted to create the South Suburban Park and Recreation District, which now operates parks in Littleton, Bow Mar, Columbine Valley, Sheridan, Lone Tree, the western portion of Centennial, and portions of Arapahoe and Douglas Counties.
-The District currently maintains thousands of acres of park land at over 100 locations, over 50 playgrounds, more than 100 miles of trails, an educational nature center, several recreation centers and a senior/community center.
-The District offers a wide variety of cultural, fitness, sports and recreational programs, classes and activities for all ages.
+The District currently maintains thousands of acres of park land, miles of trails, an educational nature center, several recreation centers and a senior/community center.
+It offers a wide variety of cultural, fitness, sports and recreational programs, classes and activities for all ages.